akshaynarla/Flutter-Logic-App-Development/README.md

 # Logic App Development

-- This repository contains the implementation and weekly tasks of a coursework "Logic App Development".
+- This repository contains the implementation and weekly tasks of a lab coursework "Logic App Development" from the University of Stuttgart (Universität Stuttgart).
 - This module provides the necessary scripts for running the various tasks.
 - Task description is available within each folder.
 - Readme's are available within each tasks.